GLOBAL MARKETS-Stimulus splurge restarts stocks rally

 The facility, which began purchasing shares of exchange-traded funds in mid-May, is one of the Fed's recently created tools meant to improve market functioning after the coronavirus.

-Benchmark 10-year Treasury yields notes US10YT=RR edged up to 0.74% in response, and the spread between two-year and 10-year yields US2US10=TWEB widened to 54 basis points in another sign of improving risk appetite.
+In the bond markets, benchmark 10-year Treasury yields notes US10YT=RR edged up to 0.74%, and the spread between two-year and 10-year yields US2US10=TWEB widened to 54 basis points in another sign of improving risk appetite.

+Federal Reserve Chair Jerome Powell begins the first of two days of testimony before U.S. lawmakers later and is expected to say the United States faces an uncertain and uneven economic recovery that will likely require continued monetary and fiscal support.

-German, French, Dutch and other core yields rose in Europe too, and riskier Italian yields fell to their lowest since the end of March.
+German, French, Dutch and other core yields rose in Europe too, riskier Italian yields fell to their lowest since the end of March and the iTraxx European crossover index, which reflects the cost of insuring against junk-rated corporate bond defaults, fell to its lowest in six days ITEX05Y=MG.
 GVD/EUR

-"In absence of a further surge in new (coronavirus) infections in China or the US, the market hopes about monetary and fiscal tailwinds alongside improving sentiment indicators should prevail," Commerzbank strategists wrote.
+"In the absence of a further surge in new (coronavirus) infections in China or the U.S., the market hopes about monetary and fiscal tailwinds alongside improving sentiment indicators should prevail," Commerzbank strategists wrote.

-Oil prices also steadied in commodity markets as lingering concerns over fuel demand from the resurgence of new coronavirus infections were cushioned by hopes of further cuts in crude supplies.
+Oil prices also steadied as lingering concerns fuel demand will be eroded by new coronavirus infections were offset by expectations of further cuts in crude supplies.
 O/R

 U.S. crude CLc1 was trading up 1.2% at $37.58 a barrel, after falling 1.2%, and Brent crude LCOc1 also rose 1.5% to $40.34 per barrel.